Home Mental Health & Wellness Blog Mental Toughness and the Paralympics: Turning Weakness into Strength

 Understanding Mental Toughness in Sports

-Mental toughness is a psychological edge that enables individuals to cope better than their opponents with the many demands that sport places on a performer.
+Mental toughness is a psychological edge that enables individuals to cope better than their opponents with the many demands that sports place on a performer.
 It encompasses resilience, confidence, focus, and the determination to succeed despite obstacles or setbacks.

 Jason Smyth: Speeding Past Barriers